RedSeal9/RedSeal9/README.md

 - 🔭 I’m currently working on a lot of projects
 - 🌱 I’m currently learning PHP, Kotlin, and Java
-- 📫 How to reach me:
+- 📫 How to reach me: red@redseal.red
 - 😄 Pronouns: They/Them